arnabgcp/bookstore-springboot/README.md

 This is modernized version of Bookstore application.
 We have further documented required steps below to provision this architecture on your own GCP project.

-Below GitHub Accounts are the contributer of this architecture.
+Below GitHub Accounts are the contributers of this architecture.

-Karthick
+- Karthick
-Arnab
+- Arnab

 <p align="center">
 <img src="https://user-images.githubusercontent.com/95975264/158373079-a4e32503-42bb-4008-916a-bd737fcfa513.PNG" alt="Modern Application architecture"/>